 Bonnie Faulkner : Wow.
 That’s shocking.
 Vietnam had to pay reparations to the people that attacked it?

 Michel Chossudovsky : Absolutely.
 There was a secret agreement of the Paris Club and the bad debts of the Saigon regime had to be repaid.
-Those were debts that went back to the 1960s and we know that the Saigon regime was ultimately also the recipient of the US military aid and so on, so forth, so that in effect Vietnam never negotiated war reparations.
-It should have, because it won the military – well, it threw the US forces out – but there was never any compensation.
+Those were debts that went back to the 1960s and we know that the Saigon regime was ultimately also the recipient of US military aid so that in effect Vietnam never negotiated war reparations.
+It should have, because it won the war – well, it threw the US forces out – but there was never any compensation.

 In fact, for the lifting of the sanctions it had to come to terms with the external creditors, both the Paris Club and also the International Monetary Fund.
 I was in Vietnam at the time and I interviewed the person who was responsible for conducting those negotiations, and what happened with the IMF is they wanted to normalize relations with the IMF but there was money owed from the period of the Saigon regime to the IMF and they said, ‘You have to pay it back before we normalize.’

 Then what happened: the Vietnamese said, ‘We don’t have the money.’
 They said, ‘No problem.’
 They set up a friends of Vietnam group which was made up of France and Japan – which happened to be the former colonial powers going back to the 1940s – and France and Japan lent the money to Vietnam and with that money Vietnam paid back the IMF.
 In fact, none of that money actually entered Vietnam, with a view to normalizing Vietnam in relation to the Bretton Woods institutions.